Soviet-Linux/development-docs/README.md

 The CCCP is the official soviet linux package manager , it can installe .spm files.
-See Installers/Package Managers To install .spm use --install parametter and to install binary packages in .tar.gz format use --binary (not yet implemented)
+See Installers/Package Managers To install .spm use --install parametter and to install binary packages in .tar.gz format use --binary (not yet implemented) For now we have a lot of trouble figuring how the properly build source package and knowing where the files we be installed , if You have any idea contact us ( we are working on an approach that uses (installwatch)[https://github.com/lunar-linux/installwatch]

 The OUR
 -------